 - 1. The Judicial Board is a dispute resolution body of the SSMU empowered to hear appeals and try facts in accordance with its jurisdiction under the Constitution. - 2.
 The Judicial Board follows the principles of natural justice, including equity and good conscience pursuant to art.
 30.2 of the Constitution. - 3.
 Only members of the SSMU, not paid for their services, shall act as advocates for parties involved in actions before the Judicial Board.
 Parties are free to represent themselves - 4.
 All electronic submissions to the Chief Justice referred to in these Procedures should be addressed to jboard@ssmu.mcgill.ca. - 5.
 Any and all questions pertaining to the Judicial Board and its procedures are to be addressed directly to the Chief Justice at the above-mentioned email address. - 6.
-In the event that a Chief Justice has yet to be appointed or he/she is otherwise unavailable, then any justice of the Judicial Board may act on his/her behalf.
-In the event that no such justices are available, then the SSMU President and/or General Manager may assume the Chief Justice's non-adjudicative roles. - 7.
 All forms mentioned in these procedures are available on the SSMU's website and in paper form at the SSMU office.